Certain courses, schools, programs and extracurricular activities may have additional requirements or guidelines for participating students.

 - Undergarments should not be visible.

-- Shorts of modest length, loose fitting, and hemmed may be worn by students.
+- Shorts that are of modest length, loose fitting, and hemmed may be worn by students.

 - Dresses and skirts should be of modest length and fit.